NixOS/nix/doc/manual/rl-next/add-nix-state-home.md

 prs: [11351]
 ---

-Look for 4 new environment variables: NIX_CACHE_HOME, NIX_CONFIG_HOME, NIX_DATA_HOME, NIX_STATE_HOME.
+Added new environment variables:

+- `NIX_CACHE_HOME`
+- `NIX_CONFIG_HOME`
+- `NIX_DATA_HOME`
+- `NIX_STATE_HOME`

-If one of them is defined, it takes precedence over its respective XDG envvar.
+Each, if defined, takes precedence over the corresponding [XDG environment variable](@docroot@/command-ref/env-common.md#xdg-base-directories).

-This provides more fine-grained control over where Nix looks for files, and allows to have a stand-alone Nix environment, which only uses files in a specific directory, and doesn't touch any global user configuration.
+This provides more fine-grained control over where Nix looks for files, and allows to have a stand-alone Nix environment, which only uses files in a specific directory, and doesn't interfere with the user environment.

-For example, when [`use-xdg-base-directories`] is enabled, the configuration directory is:

-1. `$NIX_CONFIG_HOME`, if it is defined
-2. Otherwise, `$XDG_CONFIG_HOME/nix`, if `XDG_CONFIG_HOME` is defined
-3. Otherwise, `~/.config/nix`.

-Likewise for the state and cache directories.